npl22/Pong/readme.md

 ### Gameplay

 The core features of this application are tracking scoring and paddle/ball collisions.
-There is also some math involved in calculating how the ball will bounce.
+There is also some math involved in calculating the bounce mechanics.

 [![https://gyazo.com/29dfd949f659a16b0ed11ef97801728b](https://i.gyazo.com/29dfd949f659a16b0ed11ef97801728b.gif)](https://gyazo.com/29dfd949f659a16b0ed11ef97801728b)

 ### Bouncing Mechanics

-There is some math involved in calculating the bounce of the ball.
 To increase difficulty, the speed of the ball increases on every bounce with a maximum cap.
 The direction of the bounce is influenced by the direction the paddle is moving in and also the location at which the ball hits the paddle.

 ```javascript
 paddleBounce(ball) {